Yandex Cloud

 • ingest_dropped_labels_count

-To ensure log delivery is controllable and measurable, Monium.
-Logs publishes a set of standard metrics for each project.
-These metrics are available in all projects receiving logs, regardless of the delivery method.
+Monium Logs publishes a set of standard metrics for each project, regardless of the log delivery method.

-Using these metrics, you can estimate the volume of incoming logs (by service and cluster), delivery lag, and the number of ERROR log entries (both across the entire project and per service).
+Using these metrics, you can estimate log volume by service and cluster, delivery lag, and the number of ERROR log entries for the entire project and per service.

-The metrics are aggregated into a service dashboard named Logging — Logs overview:
+The metrics are aggregated into a service dashboard named Logs overview:

 • Dashboard is created automatically in a project once logs start being written to the system.